 Even though the programme does not require students to know or learn German, they are free to do so.
 Students can enrol in the courses offered by the university’s language centre.
 This includes the possibility to take part in an intensive course offered during the semester break in September or March.
 More information can be found here.

 Outside of the university, German courses are offered by, for example, a “Volkshochschule” (public adult education institutions) or various private language centres.

 Students are encouraged to take advantage of the university’s services for improving their academic writing, particularly non-native English speakers.
 There are courses offered by the language centre, which can be found in UnivIS, as well as individual counselling offered by the learning lab.

 Computer and library services

 Computer Services at the university are offered by the RRZE (Regionales Rechenzentrum Erlangen).
 Information on internet, email and computer access at the university can be found here.

 Information on library services can be found on their website.
 Students have full access to the university library’s database of books and journals, as well as a number of external databases.
 If students are interested, the programme also organises a short seminar on researching these databases offered by library personnel.

 The Nuremberg-Erlangen area is well connected by a public transportation network (VGN).
-VGN and the student union of Erlangen-Nürnberg are offering a semester ticket for students that is valid in the entire area covered by VGN.
-The ticket consists of a basic ticket that is mandatory to buy for all students and that is valid only at night (7 pm to 6 am) and on the weekends, and an additional ticket that extends the validity to 24 hours every day.
-Further information can be found on the university’s webpages and the VGN’s webpages.
+VGN and the student union of Erlangen-Nürnberg offer a semester ticket for students that is valid in the entire area covered by VGN.
+The ticket consists of a basic ticket that is mandatory for all students to buy, and that is valid only at night (7 pm to 6 am) and on the weekends, and an additional optional ticket that extends the validity to 24 hours every day.
+Further information can be found on the university’s webpage and the VGN’s webpage.

-FAU’s career service offers special courses and invididual consultations for international students and recent graduates (up to one year after graduation).
-More Information and contact details can be found online at the career service’s website.
+FAU’s career service offers special courses and individual consultations for international students and recent graduates (up to one year after graduation).
+More information and contact details can be found online at the career service’s website.